lashewi/gatsby-starter-lumen/content/pages/about.md

 socialImage: /media/image-2.jpg
 draft: false
 ---
-Hi, Im a software Engineer from Sri Lanka.
+Hi, I'm a Software Engineer from Sri Lanka.

 This is my personal website where I am going to share my knowledge about software development, things I learn and I'm passionate about.
-I hope you will enjoy your time here. 🙂
+I hope you will enjoy your time here.
+Use the navigation bar to redirect to Medium where you can find my old articles. 🙂

 ![](/media/image-2.jpg)